-Jim was trained at the well-respected criminal defence firm Claude Hornby and Cox and joined the leading firm of criminal defence specialists, Tuckers Solicitors, upon qualification, in 1995.
-He was made a partner in 2005 and has been a specialist criminal litigator for over 28 years.
-He is widely regarded as one of the UK’s best criminal lawyers, and consistently ranks as a top criminal solicitor in the leading industry directories.
+Jim has been a specialist criminal litigator for over 28 years and is widely regarded as one of the UK’s best criminal lawyers, and consistently ranks as a top criminal solicitor in the leading industry directories.

 Jim Meyer has a wide-ranging practice that covers both general crime and criminal fraud cases.
 Interviewees describe him as “efficient, enthusiastic and determined,” and he was recently instructed in a corruption investigation in the Turks & Caicos Islands – Chambers & Partners

 Jim has acted in some of the UK’s most high profile criminal cases but his practice is now focused on defending business crime and regulatory enforcement matters.
 He heads his firm’s Health and Safety Enforcement Department, representing the Health and Safety Executive as one of only 3 solicitor agents contracted to prosecute on their behalf in the South East of England.
 He also acts in relation to matters prosecuted by the Driver and Vehicle Standards Agency, both in relation to criminal prosecutions and public inquiries conducted by any one of the eight Traffic Commissioners in Great Britain, as well as investigations and prosecutions conducted by local authorities (including consumer and environmental health protection) and the Environment Agency.

 Jim Meyer handles business-related crime.
 Sources agree that “he is good to have on side for his enthusiasm and determination.”
 In addition to a substantial fraud caseload, he recently defended the first mate of a pleasure boat against allegations of corporate manslaughter – Chambers & Partners